pfirsich/love-discord-faq/syntaxsugar.md

 # Syntactic Sugar in Lua
-Syntax Sugar, in short, is a way to write something that might be more simpler to understand, or at least in an alternate way to how the language would express it by default.
+Syntax Sugar, in short, is a way to write something in either a shorter way, or in a way that might be more simpler to understand to some, or at least in an alternate way to how the language would express it by default.
 Lua has quite a few instances of this, which will be demonstrated below.

 ## Tables
 Tables are the only complex data type in lua; they can store multiple things inside them, including more tables.
 Tables store *values* referenced by _keys_; values can be anything, keys can be anything except `nil`.